 Comments Entries: Comments are descriptive items of information about the program that are to be inserted in the program listing.
-All valid characters (see Character Set in this section), including blanks may be used in writing a comment.
+All 256 valid characters, including blanks, may be used in writing a comment.
 The entry cannot extend beyond the end column (normally column 71), and a blank must separate it from the operand.